ropensci-archive/tidytags/CONTRIBUTING.md

 # Contributing

 This contributing guide has been derived from the {tidyverse} boilerplate (see their high-level [contributing guide](https://www.tidyverse.org/contribute/)).
-If you have any questions about contributing, please don't hesitate to [reach out](https://bretsw.github.io/tidytags/#getting-help).
+If you have any questions about contributing, please don't hesitate to [reach out](https://docs.ropensci.org/tidytags/#getting-help).
 We appreciate every contribution.
-We suggest first reading the [Getting started with tidytags](https://bretsw.github.io/tidytags/articles/setup.html) vignette.
+We suggest first reading the [Getting started with tidytags](https://docs.ropensci.org/tidytags/articles/setup.html) vignette.

-## Code of conduct
+## Contributor Code of Conduct

-Please note that this project is released with a [Contributor Code of Conduct](CODE_OF_CONDUCT.md).
-By participating in this project in any way, you agree to abide by this code of conduct.
+Please note that this package is released with a [Contributor Code of Conduct](https://ropensci.org/code-of-conduct/).
+By contributing to this project, you agree to abide by its terms.

 ## Non-technical contributions to {tidytags}